 Are there no pitfalls in creating personal, relevant digital experiences for financial services businesses?
 Well, there might be one.
 The financial services industry has always been highly regulated and the introduction of GDPR has only added to the need for compliance.

 When running a marketing campaign, communication will follow various channels using a wealth of customer data.
 It is hard to comply with GDPR requirements when all that data is stored in-house.
 It is even harder to comply while maintaining it outside of proprietary infrastructures.
 As SaaS products are cheaper and reap the rewards of ongoing innovation, these systems are often preferred, in spite of the privacy issues they present.
 Handling these issues requires a data mindset, as well as knowledge on how to collect data across channels without breaching GDPR guidelines.

 Adobe and Accenture can assist you with both.
 Joining forces, we can help you optimize customer journeys, implement tooling, train staff and develop the necessary procedures and policies that will allow you to prepare for the future of personal communication in the financial services industry.

 Embark on a customer-centric journey of your own

 As we have seen, the way to your clients’ hearts is though compelling customer journeys: rich, vibrant and personal adventures through a forest of marketing touchpoints that engage potential clients with relevant digital banking experiences.
 In order to get there, you need to embark on a journey of your own, gaining data insights, changing mindsets and introducing new tooling.
 All with a simple, yet extremely important goal in mind: to realize a truly customer-centric destination.
 We encourage you to jump aboard, because this ship is ready to sail!?

-This article has been produced in close collaboration with Mark Verver, Senior Enterprise Account Manager at Adobe.
+This article has been produced in close collaboration with Mark Verver, New Business Sales Adobe CXM at Adobe.